-Lead Agency: Township OEM Supporting Agencies: County OEM Hazard(s) of Concern: Dam Failure, Disease Outbreak Temperature, Flood, Severe Weathe j , Description of the Problem: The Township is unaware of the grein the jurisdiction. eater socially vulnerable populations Description of the Solution: · unty to receive access to the Register y the location of registered members n.
+Lead Agency: Township OEM Supporting Agencies: County OEM Hazard(s) of Concern: Dam Failure, Disease Outbreak Temperature, Flood, Severe Weathe j , Description of the Problem: The Township is unaware of the grein the jurisdiction. eater socially vulnerable populations Description of the Solution: The Township will work with the County to receive access to the Registe Ready program to be able to identify the location of registered members of the socially vulnerable population.
 Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: 1 year Goals Met: 1, 5, 7 Benefits: The Township will have the location of registered members of the socially vulnerable population as well as any emergency or medical information the registrant was willing to share.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations are able to register via Register Ready to have important emergency and medical information stored in a secure system for first responders.
-Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: This action allows first responders medical needs of registered individu to understand the emergency and uals should assistance be needed.
+Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: This action allows first responders medical needs of registered individu to understand the emergency and ials should assistance be needed.
 Impact on Capabilities: This action will increase the Townshi vulnerable community support capa p's emergency response and socially bilities.
 Climate Change Considerations: N/A Mitigation Category Local Plans and Regulations CRS Category Preventative Measures, Emergency S Services Priority Medium Action Evaluation Alternatives: No action Vulnerable populations will remain unknown Arternatives.
 Do not download information Population information will not be available to the Township Create new system Cost and start-up restraints